 - Lost wages and loss of earning capacity

 Punitive damages are not compensatory.
 Rather, the court may award it to punish a willfully negligent or malicious defendant and deter them and others from similar conduct in the future.
 In Florida, there is a limit to how much you can claim for punitive damages.

 You can potentially obtain up to three times the amount of compensatory damages, or $500,000, whichever amount is higher.
 Therefore, if you are awarded $1 million in compensatory damages, you will not receive more than $3 million in punitive damages.
 However, if compensatory damages are less than a million and less than $500,000, you will receive $500,000 because it is the higher amount.When Should I File a Medical Malpractice Claim?

 As previously mentioned, you need to commence a medical malpractice claim within the time stipulated by the Florida Statute of Limitations.
 The standard period to begin a claim is two years from the day of the malpractice.
 If you fail to file an action within that time, the case becomes statute-barred, meaning you cannot bring it before a court without an exception.

-The time might be extended to four years if you did not discover the injury in time.
+The time might be extended to two years if you did not discover the injury in time.
 Another exception to the two-year rule is for cases of fraud or concealment or if the malpractice involved a minor.Do I Need a Hollywood, FL, Medical Malpractice Lawyer to File a Claim?